hertzmann/hertzmann.github.io/_posts/2023-04-27-user-studies.md

 If There's A Crisis, Would Anyone Care?
 =====

-All of the above **leads me to believe that most "user studies" in computer graphics and vision are not replicable:** they would not hold up if someone tried to redo the study with new participants.
+All of the above **leads me to believe that many "user studies" in computer graphics and vision are not replicable:** they would not hold up if someone tried to redo the study with new participants.
 In fact, they're not even reproducible, given that few authors provide complete details about their methodology.
 In other fields, recognizing this would lead to a wake-up call, a need to reform publication practices.

 [I've complained about performative user studies many times before](/2020/10/21/quantitative-evaluation.html).
 But most people (with a few exceptions) don't seem particularly concerned about whether or not our studies are "true."